 Similarly, Chief Winsor stressed the importance of “making sure that your information is correct for the emergency notification, so that you’re getting the correct information as it is coming out.
 You know, going into Inside Wheaton and making sure that all your information is correct.
 There’s an actual, preferred on-campus incident alert number… make sure that information is correct.
 We’re going to be doing some tests; we’ll get the notification out that the test is coming up to make sure that your information is right, with instructions on how to do so.”
 It is certainly relieving to see such a priority placed upon security so that in the case of another lockdown, misunderstanding or not, everyone remains safe.

-Thank you to Hashem El-Sharif and Chief Robert Winsor for their time.
+Thank you to Chief Robert Winsor for his time.